Aaron-M00/wand_ai_assignment/README.md

 Extensibility First — Each module can be expanded independently (e.g., adding OCR, new parsers, or AI endpoints).

-Current Limitations & Future Work
+### Current Limitations & Future Work

-OCR Functionality: Currently disabled due to deployment complexity and dependency management.
+### OCR Functionality: Currently disabled due to deployment complexity and dependency management.

 We plan to integrate Tesseract OCR and Vision API support in future updates for full text extraction from scanned documents.

-File Type Handling: While robust, further optimization for multi-page document parsing is planned.

-LLM Integration: Future versions may include retrieval-augmented generation (RAG) pipelines for enhanced document reasoning.

-Tech Stack
-Category	Technologies
-Backend Framework	FastAPI, Starlette, Uvicorn
-AI/ML	PyTorch, Transformers, LangChain
-Vector Store	ChromaDB
-Document Parsing	Unstructured, PyPDF, PyMuPDF Environment	Python 3.10+
-Dev Tools	Typer, TQDM, Rich

-Example Usage
+### Example Usage

 Upload and Process a Document
 python
 Copy code